-Organic Website Traffic Industry Benchmarks for 2022
+Organic Website Traffic Industry Benchmarks Report for 2023

 Why use SEO benchmarks to set objectives?

 SEO is an ever-changing landscape that requires both a methodical sound strategy and the ability to pivot and adjust with agility.
-Benchmarks allow digital marketers and SEO practitioners to create reasonable, measured goals.
-Leveraging benchmarks also helps you understand where your domain stands in the industry and whether the strategies you’re implementing are helping or not.
-Industry benchmarking makes it possible to analyze competitors’ digital strategies to unveil which tactics enable them to rise in the ranks and how to tailor your search strategy accordingly.
+Benchmarks allow digital marketers and SEO experts to create reasonable, measured goals.
+Leveraging SEO benchmarks also helps you understand where your domain stands in the industry and whether the strategies you’re implementing are helping or not.
+SEO benchmarking makes it possible to analyze competitors’ digital strategies to unveil which tactics enable them to rise in the ranks and how to tailor your search strategy accordingly.

 Organic search traffic benchmarks by industry

 Website traffic comes from various channels, including organic, direct, paid, referral, and social.
 Organic is arguably the most crucial form of traffic since it connects the right audience—with the right search intent at the right funnel stage—to your site via SERPs and helps you answer the questions your customers are asking.
 It’s also the only channel that produces reliable, long-term traffic.
 Unlike paid campaigns, there is no end date for the lifespan of a piece of content.
 An effective piece of keyword-based, value-driven content can continue to rank well for years.

 For the 2023 Organic SEO Industry Benchmarks report, we analyzed over 600 enterprise domains and categorized them into six industries: finance, healthcare, retail, technology, travel & hospitality, and professional services.